Yejashi/obsidianNotes/Research/LLVM/LLVM-Passess.md

 LLVM passes are essential components of the LLVM compiler infrastructure, responsible for analyzing and transforming the Intermediate Representation (IR).
 Passes are modular, reusable units of work that can optimize, analyze, or transform LLVM IR during compilation.

-There are two primary types of passess in LLVM:
+There are two primary types of passes in LLVM:
 1. Analysis Passes: These examine the IR and gather information, but they don’t modify the code.
+2. Transformation Passes: These modify the IR to optimize or transform the code, such as inlining functions, unrolling loops, or simplifying expressions.